 Our Square Secure team is the group that monitors all this activity; we’re here to help insulate your business from risk.
 It’s similar to the way that your bank tries to protect your credit card accounts.
 So, when we request additional details about your business, we’re just looking for information to protect your business from fraud.

 Here’s what’s happening behind the scenes to protect you from fraudulent activity:

 Our algorithms flag bad payments as soon as they enter our system, letting us know that your account may be at risk of a dispute.

 We may reach out once we’ve seen a flag.

 A member of our team might reach out and ask for more information from you (see below for the kind of documentation we look for).
 Expertise is also added to the process in order to make sure your account is treated correctly.

 We try to prevent any loss to your account.

-When we request information, we may simultaneously suspend deposits and hold your funds, just in case the payment is confirmed as fraudulent.
+When we request information, we may simultaneously suspend transfers and hold your funds, just in case the payment is confirmed as fraudulent.
 You can be sure that we’re working behind the scenes to keep your account safe from fraud.